isomerpages/moe-mtls-old/pages/discoveryland.md

 #### Discovery Land

 <p align="justify">
-One day, Kavin, Sani, Peppy and Xiaotao went on a journey and discovered a beautiful garden with fruit trees, lovely floral, unusual insects, animals and birds living on it.
-The four friends like the garden so much that they decided to declare it as their Garden City.
+One day, Kavin, Sani, Peppy and Xiao Tao went on a journey and discovered a beautiful garden with fruit trees, lovely floral, unusual insects, animals and birds living on it.
+The four friends liked the garden so much that they decided to declare it as their Garden City.
 </p>
 <p align="justify">
 There are many things you can do at the Garden for Joyful Discovery.
 Join us for a fun and exciting experience as we discover various birds, animals, fruits, flowers and insects together!